Generic Name: clobazam

 The peak plasma levels (Cmax) and the area under the curve (AUC) of clobazam are dose-proportional over the dose range of 10-80 mg following single- or multiple-dose administration of ONFI.
 Based on a population pharmacokinetic analysis, the pharmacokinetics of clobazam are linear from 5-160 mg/day.
 Clobazam is converted to N-desmethylclobazam which has about 1/5 the activity of clobazam.
 The estimated mean elimination half-lives (t1/2) of clobazam and N-desmethylclobazam were 36-42 hours and 71-82 hours, respectively.

 Clobazam is rapidly and extensively absorbed following oral administration.
 The time to peak concentrations (Tmax) of clobazam tablets under fasted conditions ranged from 0.5 to 4 hours after single- or multiple-dose administrations.
 The relative bioavailability of clobazam tablets compared to an oral solution is approximately 100%.
 After single dose administration of the oral suspension under fasted conditions, the Tmax ranged from 0.5 to 2 hours.
-Based on exposure (Cmax and AUC) of clobazam, Onfi Tablets and suspension were shown to have similar bioavailability under fasted condition.
+Based on exposure (Cmax and AUC) of clobazam, Onfi Tablets and suspension were shown to have similar bioavailability under fasted conditions.
 The administration of Onfi Tablets with food or when crushed in applesauce does not affect absorption.
 Although not studied, the oral bioavailability of the oral suspension is unlikely to be affected under fed conditions.

 Clobazam is lipophilic and distributes rapidly throughout the body.
 The apparent volume of distribution at steady state was approximately 100 L. The in vitro plasma protein binding of clobazam and N-desmethylclobazam is approximately 80-90% and 70%, respectively.